phu2007vis/Japanese_OCR/README.md

         --phuoc
             --all file weights and config here
 ```
-Eou can also customize load weight process at manga_ocr_dev/training/get_model.py
+Can also customize load weight process at manga_ocr_dev/training/get_model.py

+4. References
+# maybe contains some version errors that i updated in my code
+- [kha-white/manga-ocr](https://github.com/kha-white/manga-ocr): A powerful OCR system for extracting text from manga images using deep learning.